 • Use room temperature ingredients – It is always best to use room temperature ingredients when baking.
 Eggs, egg yolk, sour cream these work best when they are at room temperature.

-• Vanilla Extract – Sometimes I will add in a little vanilla extract to enhance flavors.
+• Vanilla Extract – Sometimes I will add in a teaspoon vanilla extract to enhance flavors.

 Pumpkin Cheesecake Bars